Deciding how to host your service

 You must never build your own data centre.

-If you believe you have a legitimate need to build your own data centre, you should contact GDS to seek advice from the Government Chief Technology Officer (GCTO).
+If you believe you have a legitimate need to build your own data centre, you should contact CDDO to seek advice from the Government Chief Technology Officer (GCTO).

 Choosing a supplier